sedflix/AutonomousToyCar/README.md

 # AutonomousToyCar
 Self-Driving Toy Car using End-To-End Learning Model

+What does it do?
+it collects data about the surrounding environment, then discards it and drives into walls (To be clear, I'm just kidding)

 ## Car and Data Collection

 **Actively looking for a proper RC car**